A Texas Man Was Eaten By Dogs, Authorities Don’t Know If He Was Alive Or Dead When It Happened

 A Texas man was eaten by his dogs, and so thoroughly was his body consumed by the animals that authorities can’t say for sure if he died before or after the dogs ate him.

 As The Bluefield Daily Telegraph reports, Freddie Mack hadn’t been seen or heard from for a long time, and his friends and family feared him missing.
-However, they were unable to check on him because he was known to have at least 18 large dogs, some of them from aggressive breeds, and they lived on the property.
+However, they were unable to check on him because he was known to have at least 18 large dogs, some of them from aggressive breeds, and they lived on his property.

 Over the course of several weeks in April and May, authorities tried a variety of ways to get a look at his property, at times trying drones or police K-9s.
 When none of that worked, they had no choice but to go to his property and try to deal with Mack’s dogs.